Why can’t I just go to my bank?

 What is a First Home Owner Grant (FHOG)?

 The First Home Owner Grant scheme provides a grant to first home buyers.
-It is currently a one-off payment of up to $3,000 for established homes and $10,000 for newly constructed homes.
+Waiver of stamp duty for established homes purchases to the value of $430,000 and $10,000 for newly constructed homes.
 This is to assist eligible first home owners with purchase or construction costs.

 How do I know if I am eligible for the First Home Owner Grant?